dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/enhancing-the-gridview/adding-a-gridview-column-of-radio-buttons-vb.md

 **Figure 7**: Configure the ObjectDataSource to Use the `SuppliersBLL` Class ([Click to view full-size image](adding-a-gridview-column-of-radio-buttons-vb/_static/image10.png))

 Since the `GetSuppliersByCountry(country)` method accepts a parameter, the Configure Data Source wizard prompts us for the source of that parameter.
-To specify a hard coded value ( USA , in this example), leave the Parameter source drop-down list set to None and enter the default value in the textbox.
+To specify a hard coded value ( USA, in this example), leave the Parameter source drop-down list set to None and enter the default value in the textbox.
 Click Finish to complete the wizard.

 [![Use USA as the Default Value for the country Parameter](adding-a-gridview-column-of-radio-buttons-vb/_static/image8.gif)](adding-a-gridview-column-of-radio-buttons-vb/_static/image11.png)